Icebreaker Games LogoIcebreaker Games

 Steps

-1. 1.Go around the group and have each person share three things:
+1. 1.Go around the group and invite each person to share three things:

 Theme Music